Prices include all-inclusive board basis

 Garden view rooms can be located on a ‘lower ground’ level, with steps leading up to ground level.
 If you want to ensure you’re not located here, upgrade to the side.

-Although an all-inclusive resort – it’s also possible to book on B&B if you’d prefer.
+Although an all inclusive resort – it’s also possible to book on B&B if you’d prefer.

-A stylish and modern 4-grade hotel, it’s an ideal choice for both couples and families looking for an all-inclusive beach break.
+A stylish and modern all inclusive 4-grade hotel, it’s an ideal choice for both couples and families looking for an all-inclusive beach break.
 The hotel’s beachfront swimming pool is the focal point of the resort, ideal for you to relax and soak up the sunshine whilst admiring the sweep of sand ahead.
 For even more relaxing pastimes, you can enjoy a massage or treatment at the wellness centre, which can even take place outside in a private hut on the lawns.
 For children, there’s a dedicated team who run clubs with daily activities, making good use of the playground, children’s pool, games room and outdoor theatre.

 Designed to make the most of its superb setting, the property offers a variety of rooms with land, garden and side sea views, with the chance to upgrade to suites which are wonderfully spacious and elegantly designed.
 You’ll find that all the guest rooms at Salinas Sea boast a modern, light and airy décor with splashes of colour on neutral palettes, and inter-connecting rooms are available for families too.